BabeenDangol/Ecommerce_BabinDangol/lab_manual/lab2.md

 # Lab 1 ECOMMERCE
  ## a.Objective:

-        1.To install Python, its framework, and database tools.
-        2.To develop a project using the Django framework.
+        1.To Add Product, Brand, Category and Color 2.To develop a project using the Django framework.
         3.To verify the frontend and backend in the browser.
         4.To add other users and perform CRUD operations.